-6.1.3 Juvenile Court Committees
+6.1.4 Juvenile Court Committees

-The Administrative Presiding Judges of the Juvenile Courts may authorize and establish such informal committees related to Juvenile Court work and activities as they deem appropriate.
-Membership on such committees shall be as determined by the Administrative Presiding Judges of the Juvenile Courts.
+The Presiding Judge of the Juvenile Court may authorize and establish such informal committees related to Juvenile Court work and activities as they deem appropriate.
+Membership on such committees shall be as determined by the Presiding Judge of the Juvenile Court.

-The Administrative Presiding Judge of the Juvenile Delinquency Court shall be the Chair of the Fresno County Interagency Council for Children and Families, assist in the selection of members to the Juvenile Justice Commission and select the Court's appointment of a board member to the EOC Board of Directors.
+The Presiding Judge of the Juvenile Court shall be the Chair of the Fresno County Interagency Council for Children and Families, assist in the selection of members to the Juvenile Justice Commission and select the Court's appointment of a board member to the EOC Board of Directors.

-The Administrative Presiding Judge of the Juvenile Dependency Court shall be the superior court judge to whom CASA is accountable as required by Welfare & Institutions Code § 201, et seq.
-(Effective July 1, 2012; Rule 6.1.3 renumbered effective January 1, 2006; adopted as Rule 50.3 effective January 1, 1999)
+The Supervising Judge of the Juvenile Dependency Court shall be the superior court judge to whom CASA is accountable as required by Welfare & Institutions Code § 201, et Seq.
+(Effective January 1, 2021; Rule 6.1.3 (now 6.1.4) renumbered effective January 1, 2006; adopted as Rule 50.3 effective January 1, 1999)

-6.1.4 Assignment of Juvenile Court Cases
+6.1.5 Assignment of Juvenile Court Cases

 It is the policy of the Juvenile Court to have all matters heard by a judicial officer assigned to the Juvenile Court to the extent possible.
-(Effective July 1, 2012; Rule 6.1.4 renumbered effective January 1, 2006; adopted as Rule 50.4 effective January 1, 1999)
+(Effective July 1, 2012; Rule 6.1.4 (now 6.1.5) renumbered effective January 1, 2006; adopted as Rule 50.4 effective January 1, 1999)

-6.1.5 Abbreviations
+6.1.6 Abbreviations

 Abbreviations used in these Juvenile Law Rules are defined in Appendix D-1.
-(Effective July 1, 2012; Rule 6.1.8 (now 6.1.5) renumbered effective July 1, 2012; adopted as Rule 6.1.8 effective January 1, 2007)
+(Effective July 1, 2012; Rule 6.1.8 (now 6.1.6) renumbered effective July 1, 2012; adopted as Rule 6.1.8 effective January 1, 2007)